denysdovhan/wtfjs/README.md

 ### 💡 Explanation:

-You should be very careful for above!
-This is a complex examples, but it's described in  [**7.2.13** Abstract Equality Comparison](https://www.ecma-international.org/ecma-262/#sec-abstract-equality-comparison) section of the specification.
+You should be very careful for the above examples!
+The behaviour is described in [**7.2.13** Abstract Equality Comparison](https://www.ecma-international.org/ecma-262/#sec-abstract-equality-comparison) section of the specification.

 ## `undefined` and `Number`